Welcome to The Mentor Ring

 The MEC Health Fair, Wednesday 29th October 2025

-The theme this year is ‘Celebrating Diversity in Health Care’.
-The aims of the 2025 MEC Health Fair is to provide accessible health & wellbeing information and health checks to members of South Wales ethnically diverse population.
-This is to enable members of South Wales diverse minority ethnic communities to have access to appropriate information with regard to their health & wellbeing, to provide an opportunity for the voluntary, statutory (& public) health sector to promote initiatives and services to the events’ target communities.
-Furthermore, it will provide opportunities for individuals to be tested for conditions that disproportionately affect the events’ target communities.
+The aims of the 2025 MEC Health Fair were to provide accessible health and wellbeing information, along with health checks, to members of South Wales’ ethnically diverse population.
+The event enabled members of South Wales’ diverse minority ethnic communities to access appropriate information regarding their health and wellbeing.
+It also provided an opportunity for the voluntary, statutory, and public health sectors to promote their initiatives and services to the event’s target communities.
+Furthermore, the Health Fair offered opportunities for individuals to be tested for conditions that disproportionately affect these communities.

 Donate Now